 Changes to benefit terms impact the total OPEB liability.
-The schedule of monthly retiree contributions was increased as of January 1, 2021, 2022, and 2023.
+The schedule of monthly retiree contributions was increased as of January 1, 2021, 2022, 2023, and 2024.
 In addition, the deductibles and coinsurance maximums were increased for the Select coverage and coinsurance maximums were increased for the Base coverage beginning January 1, 2021.
 The in-network medical deductible was increased for the Select coverage beginning January 1, 2023.
+The medical deductible was increased for the Base Family coverage beginning January 1, 2024.